Project & Technology

 Sheep take a couple of days to get used to the site, and then are very comfortable with them – they use the shade from the solar arrays during summer.

-Culcairn SF will be able to carry over 10,000 sheep that will graze within the project site; in and around the solar panels.
+Culcairn SF will be able to carry several thousands of sheep that will graze within the project site; in and around the solar panels.

 How do you stop the solar facilities from impacting our landscape?

 Overall, we consider that the immediate and long-term benefits which solar farms bring to communities offset any loss of visual amenity.